 Cardiovascular Problems: A chronically elevated heart rate or irregular heartbeat can cause damage to the heart itself over time.

-Anemia in Children: There are developmental delays in children.
+Anaemia in Children: There are developmental delays in children.

 Preventive Measures

-Preventing anemia involves:
+Preventing anaemia involves:

 Eating a healthy diet: this provides you with all the essential nutrients to avoid nutritional deficiencies